-15. Staff Training and Induction
+14. Staff Training and Induction

 It is important that all staff, including temporary and volunteers, have regular training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern, including Early Help and whistleblowing.
-All staff, including site staff and the Headteacher, will be regularly trained in Safeguarding and given at least annual updates in the form of email/newsletter/staff meetings.
+All staff, including site staff and the Headteacher, will be regularly trained in Safeguarding and given at least annual updates in the form of email/newsletters/staff meetings.
+WSCP advice is that all school staff receive Education specific basic refresher training once every 2 years.
+Alongside Safer working Practice Training every 2 years.